Alikznollet/Godot-Network-Orchestrator/README.md

 An example of all of these implementations can be found in `res://example/entity_link_state.gd`.

+All user defined `LinkState` objects are automatically inserted into `LinkStateDB.STATES` with their `class_name` as the key.

 > [!IMPORTANT]
 > When overriding the _init() method of a `LinkState` make sure to call super._init().
 Without this the input_tracker will not work correctly.